Cashiers, North Carolina: History

-The establishment of Cashiers began with two men: Barak Norton, the first white settler in Whiteside Cove and Colonel John Zachary, who with his talented sons was responsible for the area's economic and civic development.
-Barak Norton came to the area around 1820 and the land he claimed in the area, including a gold mine eventually became Cashiers' main business district.
+The establishment of Cashiers began with two men: Barak Norton, the first white settler in Whiteside Cove, and Colonel John Zachary, who, with his talented sons, was responsible for the area's economic and civic development.
+Barak Norton came to the area around 1820, and the land he claimed in the area, including a gold mine, eventually became Cashiers' main business district.
 Colonel John Zachary arrived in the area in 1833 and by 1836 received a 640 acre state land grant, plus two 100 acre land grants adjoining the 640 acre.
-The Zachary family set up several businesses including a general store and sawmill; they provided trade skills including brick mason, hatter, and carpenter.
+The Zachary family set up several businesses, including a general store and sawmill; they provided trade skills such as bricklaying, hat-making, and carpentry.

 Several stories exist as to the derivation of the name Cashiers including a racehorse, steer, or mule named Cash or a hermit living in the area with the name.
 However, it has been concluded that the Zachary Family came up with the name related to their accounting work for individual gold miners in the area, being the "cashier".
 In 1839, Jonathan Zachary, the youngest son of the family, applied to become the first postmaster for, what he called, "Cashiers Valley;" it was changed to Cashiers in 1881.

 In 1851, the first Post Office was established.
 In 1855, the Zachary Family sold land to Wade Hampton II, in what later became the High Hampton Inn.
 In 1927, Cashiers received a town charter from the state, but has since become inactive with no acting government body.
 In 2003, the North Carolina General Assembly passed local legislation allowing Cashiers to re-incorporate, but this was turned down by a vote of 161 to 302 in a local referendum on August 12.
 The Jackson County government set up a special zoning council for Cashiers in response; operated by the county, it covers what would normally be done by a municipality.

 Five properties near Cashiers are listed on the National Register of Historic Places—Camp Merrie-Woode, the Church of the Good Shepherd, Fairfield Inn, the High Hampton Inn Historic District, and the Mordecai Zachary House.